 Vice President of Rules and Governance, International INCE

 International Organizing Committee for the NOVEM (Noise and Vibration EMerging Methods) and FLINOVIA (FLow Induced NOise and Vibration Issues and Aspects) conference series.

 I co-edited/co-wrote this book, published as part of Wiley's Book Series on Acoustics, with Don Nefske and Sue Sung.
 The book includes 15 chapters ranging from the basics of structural vibration and radiated sound to numerical methods and noise control treatments.
-You can buy it through Amazon
+You can buy it from Wiley